noisetide/farmtasker-au/README.md

 11 December 2024
 Olesia Trukhanska, founder of FARMTASKER PTY LTD

-You can contact us at info@farmtasker.au
+You can contact us at farmtasker@gmail.com
 ```
 See `LICENSE` file or [GNU LGPL](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).